tjoskar/react-lazyload-img/readme.md

 ## Requirement

-The browser you are targeting needs to have support for `IntersectionObserver` and `WeakMap` or import polyfill for them.
-You also need to use a bundler that understand es-mudules (eg. webpack, rollup, parcel, fusebox, etc.)
+The browser you are targeting needs to have support for `IntersectionObserver` and `WeakMap` or you need to import polyfill for them.
+You also need to use a bundler that understand es-modules (eg. webpack, rollup, parcel, fusebox, etc.)

 ## License